 3. Create an Online Vacation Request Form for Employees

-Using a clear, user friendly online form for requesting vacation days is far preferable to using paper forms, which take longer, risk being lost, and needlessly prolong the request / approval cycle.
+Using a clear, user friendly online time off request form for requesting vacation days is far preferable to using paper forms, which take longer, risk being lost, and needlessly prolong the request / approval cycle.
 The time off request form should include spaces for relevant employee information, number of days off requested, and specific dates.
 Completed forms can be automatically submitted to the employee’s direct supervisor, and then to the office manager or whoever is responsible for scheduling.

 With a capable online form system, users can be automatically notified by email at each step of the approval process so that there are no surprises and all relevant people can be kept informed at all times.